RokPre/dotFiles/README.md

 - [ ] Nvim: Simple snippet for inserting date, time or date and time.
 - [ ] Nvim: Text objects inside function.
 - [ ] https://www.reddit.com/r/neovim/s/DLL5FFQ7hr
+- [ ] Fix obsidian cmp.
+It prefers id over file name.
+Look in lua/cmp_obsidian.lua and lua/obsidian/utils.lua->wiki_link_id_prefix()
+- [ ] Fix obsidian checkboxes.
+Make it so that there are only two options.
+Checked and unchecked.
 - [x] Nvim: Window movement.
 Move window by one.
 Right now its move window all the way to the right, left, up or down.
 Winshift.nvim
 - [x] Nvim: Toggle checkboxes error not writable buffer
 - [x] Nvim: Implement to no-neck-pain like plugin myself for md files.